tghaleb/kilo/docs/index.md

 When improving the higher the limit the more time it will take.
 A limit of 5 or 10 seems to work fine.
-Always start with a `pre-slow-improve` sql first and then select layouts to do with the slow option.
+Always start with a `pre-slow-improve` SQL first and then select layouts to do with the slow option.
 For example,

 ```console